Kala’s multi-faceted School Programs are relevant and engaging, and bring together students, teachers, and families from

 Fall 2021 Update: AIS Program is In Person and Online

-This fall, our AIS program has moved online.
-We currently offer virtual art experiences through Zoom to schools, families, and community partners, for both during and after school classes.
+This fall, we are offering in person and online programs with our partnership schools.
+Last. year, we offered virtual art experiences through Zoom to schools, families, and community partners, for both during and after school classes.
+This year, we will continue to work with our partners in a format that is safe, fun, and exciting.
 Whether its arts-integration during school hours or arts enrichment after school, our teaching artists engage with students with heart and intention, to create fun yet thoughtful, and interactive hands-on art making activities using a range of materials and techniques.
 Kala teaching artists also nurture students’ curiosity and creativity; student dive deep into the creative process, while learning, experimenting, reflecting and collaborating.
 In our AIS program, as in all of our programs, students are encouraged to connect and explore issues and themes relevant to their lives, their communities, and the changing world.

 PAST AIS SCHOOL SITES